I’m excited to be opening up the beta of Reincubate Camo today. After a lot of hard work, we’ve built something that I feel is rather special.

 A webcam showdown shot almost entirely with the new MacBook Air’s really bad webcam: https://t.co/4ydVO4UAw6 pic.twitter.com/sECZWvu0hi

-As such, other companies make external webcams, and they lack the capability to produce imaging devices of the quality users expect.
+As such, other companies make external webcams, and many struggle to integrate sensors and software to produce imaging devices of the quality users expect.
 No external webcam comes close the image quality that even a few-year-old iPhone can provide.
-Logitech's annual gross revenue is less than six weeks of Apple’s R&D spend, and their category-leading C920 and 4K Brio webcams are… noticably worse than an iPhone 7.
+Logitech's annual gross revenue is less than six weeks of Apple’s R&D spend, and their category-leading C920 and 4K Brio webcams are… noticeably worse than an iPhone 7.
 Users complain about focus, exposure, software, and value.

 If you’re curious to learn more about this, we worked with digital photography expert Jeff Carlson to produce a report on how Camo’s performance compares with other options.
 Jeff’s piece illustrates just how stark the difference between the C920 and the iPhone SE 2 is.